Dyson V8 Review: Absolute vs Animal vs MotorHead

 Dyson V8 Closeup

 While the Dyson V8 may look just a slight upgrade over the V6 model, it’s more than just that.
-Dyson addressed several issues that consumers have complained about, mainly the dust cup and the lack of run time.
+Dyson addressed several issues consumers have complained about, mainly the dust cup and the lack of run time.

 All three models have the same motor and battery.
-Thus they will perform the same.
+Thus, they will perform the same.
 The difference is what tools that come in the box.

 How does the Dyson V8 clean?